sliemeobn/elementary/README.md

 My main motivation for Elementary was to create an experience like these ([Swift Forums post](https://forums.swift.org/t/elementary-a-modern-and-efficient-html-rendering-library-inspired-by-swiftui-built-for-the-web/72647) for more context), but

 - stay true to HTML tag names and conventions (including the choice of lowercase types)
-- avoid allocating an intermedate structure and go straght to text
+- avoid allocating an intermedate structure and go straight to streaming HTML
 - using generics to stay away from allocating a ton of lists of existential `any`s
 - have a list of attributes go before the content block
 - provide _attribute fallthrough_ and merging